Games Played 210

 Date of Birth 07/12/1976

 The development of Ben Rutten at full-back allowed Bassett to move into the back pocket and he took his rebounding game to a new level.
 This was recognised the following year when he was chosen in the All Australian side.
-A broken ankle cut short Bassett’s 2007 and he missed the last 10 games.
+A broken ankle cut short Bassett’s 2007 season missing the last 10 games.
 He retired in 2008 season and after the elimination final loss to Collingwood walked back on to AAMI Stadium and had a kick with the fans.

-Bassett also served as a director on the Crows Foundation Board while he coached Norwood to three grand finals and back-to-back premierships in 2012 and 2013 during a four-year stint at the club.
-In October 2013 he was appointed as an assistant coach at Essendon, and has been an assistant coach at Port Adelaide since 2016.
+Bassett served as a director on the Crows Foundation Board while he coached Norwood to three grand finals and back-to-back premierships in 2012 and 2013 during a four-year stint at the club.
+In October 2013 he was appointed as an assistant coach at Essendon, and then in 2016 as an assistant coach at Port Adelaide.